Rekha

-Her work was much less prolific in subsequent decades.
+Rekha's work was much less prolific in subsequent decades.
 Her roles in early 1990s mostly met with lukewarm reviews.
 In 1996, she played against type in the role of an underworld don in the action thriller Khiladiyon Ka Khiladi (1996), for which she won a third Filmfare Award in the Best Supporting Actress category, and further appeared in Kama Sutra: A Tale of Love (1996) and Aastha: In the Prison of Spring (1997) to critical acclaim but some public scrutiny.
 During the 2000s, she was praised for her supporting roles in the 2001 dramas Zubeidaa and Lajja, and started playing mother roles, among which was her role in the science fiction Koi...
 Mil Gaya (2003) and its superhero sequel Krrish (2006), both commercial successes.
 The lattermost emerged as her highest-grossing release.

-Apart from acting, Rekha has served as a member for the Rajya Sabha since 2012.
+Apart from acting, Rekha served as a Member of Parliament for the Rajya Sabha from 2012 to 2018.
 Her private life and public image have been the subject of frequent media interest and discussion.
 Starting in the 1970s, her pairing opposite Amitabh Bachchan in a number of successful films was accompanied by enduring speculation about a love affair between the two, culminating in their starring film Silsila (1981), which was reflective of media projections.
 Her only marriage to the Delhi-based industrialist and television manufacturer Mukesh Agarwal in March 1990 ended seven months later when he died by suicide.
 Rekha's public image has often been tied to her perceived sex appeal.
-She is reluctant to give interviews or discuss her life, which resulted in her being labelled a recluse.
+She is often reluctant to give interviews or discuss her life, which has resulted in her being labelled a recluse.